Home

 Minchie moved as a young lady with her parents and sisters to the town of Lancaster, Fairfield County, OH.

-Seen here is picturesque Shimp's Hill just north of Lancaster (today Route 158), from a rare old postcard photograph.
-The site is fabled as the site of a grisly murder, where the victim was decapitated.
-It's said that on the anniversary of the killing, the victim's ghost can been seen at the site, looking for his missing head.
+One example is the picturesque Shimp's Hill just north of Lancaster (today Route 158).
+The place is fabled as the site of a grisly murder, where the victim had been decapitated.
+It's said that on the anniversary of the killing, the victim's ghost can been seen there, looking for his missing head.

 As with two of her sisters, Minchie suffered from a deadly case of tuberculosis.
 On Jan.
 14, 1895, she died from its effects.
 She is buried in the family plot at Forest Rose Cemetery, Lancaster, OH.